 When you run a business, you know that it can take time to build the right team around you.
 So, when you have that team in place, you want to hold on to them.

-Offering your employees shares in the business can be an effective way to help retain their talent and skills and increase their commitment to its success, while also minimising potential tax penalties for the transfer of shares.
+Offering your employees an interest in shares in the business can be an effective way to help retain their talent and skills and increase their commitment to its success, while also minimising potential tax liabilities on the transfer of shares.

 The employee ownership trust (EOT) structure is a form of employee ownership – similar to that operated by the John Lewis Partnership – offering a highly tax-efficient succession option for business owners, as well as financial benefits for employees.